patrickbenjamin1/vanilla-static-boilerplate/README.md

 Webpack is used to bundle Typescript

 Any TS file in `views/` will create a new bundle with that as the entrypoint, allowing page specific code to only be requested for each page.
 This ensures that only code required for each page is requested, rather than a giant mega bundle, and ensures new code is executed for each page on load.

+### CSS bundling

+Webpack is used to bundle CSS

+Everything must be imported into `sources/styles.css` to be bundled

 ## Build